inbn/a-by-no-means-exhaustive-inclusive-design-checklist/README.md

     - All error / validation messages on the form should be listed above the form with anchor links to the fields producing the errors below.

     - If the user can change or delete important data, the changes/deletions should need verification/confirmation.

+10. Clearly label links

+    - Whenever possible, provide link text that identifies the purpose of the link without needing additional context.

+    - If a link opens in a new window (i.e. using the `target="_blank"` attribute), this should be indicated in the link text.

 ## Performance